kestal/univers/Magic/About magic.md

 Casting basically does not require any lyrics or ritual.
 However, it requires to lead the magical streams.
-Although it can be done by though, some gesture are also used to make them flow as wished.
+Although it can be done by though, some gesture are also used to catch them and to make them flow as wished.

 # Frame of magic